emqx/emqx-docs/en_US/changes/data-integration-4.4-to-5.1-incompatibility.md

 - The previous **Rule** -> **Action** -> **Resources** process is changed to **Data Bridge** -> **Rules**.

-   In EMQX 5.1, when adding an action for a certain rule, you need to create a data bridge first and modify the SQL template of the bridge to adapt the output of the rules.
+   In EMQX 5.1, when adding an action for a certain rule, you must first create a data bridge and modify the bridge's SQL template to adapt the rule output.
 But in EMQX 4.4, there was a configuration entity for Action.

    Configure the Action(Bridge) for a Rule in EMQX 5.1: